dmbarbour/glas/docs/GlasApps.md

 ## Effects API

-### Time

-Transactions are logically instantaneous.
-The concept of 'timeout' or 'sleep' is incompatible with transactions.
-However, we can constrain a transaction to commit before or after a given time.
-We can also estimate time of commit then abort if the estimate is too far off.
-Proposed effects API:

-* **time:now** - Response is an estimated, logical time of commit, as a TimeStamp value.
-This method will always return the same value within a transaction.
-* **time:check:TimeStamp** - If 'now' is equal or greater to TimeStamp, respond with unit.
-Otherwise fail.

-These APIs interact differently with incremental computing.
-Use of 'time:now' is inherently unstable so will force the transaction to repeatedly backtrack and retry.
-Use of 'time:check' will only update once for a future TimeStamp, and is useful for precise waits and timeouts.
-A runtime can arrange for the transaction to evaluate again slightly ahead of the specified time, then commit at that time.

-TimeStamp values will use NT time - a natural number of 100ns intervals since midnight, Jan 1, 1601 UTC.
-The 100ns interval is more than accurate enough for casual use.

 ### Concurrency

 Repetition and replication are equivalent for isolated transactions.
 If a repeating transaction externalizes a choice, it could be replicated to evaluate each choice and find an successful outcome.
 If this choice is part of the stable prefix for incremental computing, then these replicas also become stable, each repeating from some later observation.
 This provides a simple basis for task-based concurrency within transaction machines as an optimization of choice.